Database Queries

 .compile();

-For performance reasons, we can restrict the query by adding a result limit and/or a timeout.
+For performance reasons, the query can be restricted by adding a result limit and/or a timeout.
 The timeout will cancel the query if reached and an exception will be thrown.
-The result limit set the maximal number of rows that will be returned.
+The result limit sets the maximum number of rows that will be returned.
+Note that the rows returned when using a result limit are not deterministic: successive executions of the same query may return different rows, even if no transaction occurred in the database.

 final IPreparedListQuery preparedListQuery =